Antley–Bixler syndrome: Treatment

 The treatment of Antley–Bixler syndrome is directed toward the specific symptoms that are seen in each individual.
 Such treatment requires the coordinated efforts of a team of medical professionals who may need to systematically and comprehensively plan the treatment for a child with this condition.
 These professionals may include pediatricians, surgeons, physicians who specialize in disorders of specific body areas and organs.
 In individuals with Antley–Bixler syndrome, treatment typically includes surgery.
 The surgical procedures performed will depend upon the severity of the skeletal problems and its associated symptoms.
 It is possible that multiple surgeries will be needed in order to treat the malformations present.

 There is no cure for the condition.
 All treatment is supportive and aimed at managing symptoms.
 However, early intervention may be important in ensuring that affected children reach their potential.
 For example, physical therapy is typically recommended to help improve the range of movement at certain joint contractures.
 Other therapies that may aide in managing symptoms include occupational therapy and speech therapy.

 Because this is a genetic condition, individuals with Antley–Bixler syndrome and their families would benefit from meeting with a genetic counselor.
 Genetic counselors are professionals who have specialized education in genetics and counseling to provide personalized help patients may need as they make decisions about their genetic health.

 Eponym

-Antley–Bixler syndrome is named after Drs.
-Ray M. Antley (1937–2014) and David Bixler (1929–2005), who first described the disorder in a journal report from 1975.
+Antley–Bixler syndrome is named after Ray M. Antley (1937–2014) and David Bixler (1929–2005), who first described the disorder in a journal report from 1975.